williamfzc/diffctx/README.md

 ## Roadmap

-- Stable prompt
+- More languages
-- Send AI the necessary code to make better suggestions
 - Better comment format
 - Extract more meaningful columns (like function definition) from code
+- Display graph in comment also